carpentries/docs.carpentries.org/source/resources/workshops/email_templates.md

 I am organising a local [ Data/Library/Software ] Carpentry workshop for [ estimated month/season of workshop ].
 The Carpentries is a 501c3 non-profit organisation.
 They teach skills that are immediately useful for researchers, using lessons and datasets that allow researchers to quickly apply what they have learned to their own work.
 I am really excited about using the [ Data/Library/Software ] Carpentry curriculum here to help our [graduate students/Core Team/faculty - your target audience] become more efficient in their research.

-I have completed instructor training for The Carpentries and am certified to teach their materials.
+I have completed Instructor Training for The Carpentries and am certified to teach their materials.
 To lead a workshop, I will need at least one (preferably two) co-instructors to help out in teaching the material.
 The workshops are two days long and instructors usually switch every half day.
 I am planning to cover [ your workshop topics ] and was hoping you could teach the [ topic ] section of the workshop.
-The Carpentries provides ready-to-go lesson materials, so we would not need to develop anything from scratch.
+The Carpentries provides ready-to-use lesson materials, so we would not need to develop anything from scratch.
 If you are interested, you can review the materials for [ topic ] here [ link to lesson ] and the rest of the curricular materials here [link to http://www.datacarpentry.org/lessons/ or https://software-carpentry.org/lessons/ or https://librarycarpentry.org/lessons/].

 I am excited to teach  a workshop here and think it will be very helpful to our [ target audience ].
 If you are interested in being a co-instructor, please let me know and we can get together and plan.
 Let me know if you know anyone else who might be interested and able to help out with the [ topic ] part of the workshop.